 This statement is in compliance with the California Transparency in Supply Chains Act of 2010 (the "Act"), which requires retail sellers and manufacturers doing business in California with over \$100 million in worldwide gross receipts to disclose their efforts to eradicate slavery and human trafficking from their direct supply chains.
-This statement is Sylvamo's initial disclosure statement, and covers the period beginning October 1, 2021 (the date of our spinoff from International Paper) through the end of
+This statement covers the period beginning January 1, 2022 through December 31, 2022, which represents our 2022 fiscal year.

-2021.
 Sylvamo is a global producer of uncoated papers, operating in many locations including the state of California.
 Accordingly, the Act requires Sylvamo to disclose the following: